• Home

 Reviewing is anonymous: the author’s identity is not disclosed to reviewers, and reviewers’ identities are not disclosed to the author.
 During the review process, each reviewer communicates only with the editorial board, but not with the author or another reviewer.

-The manuscripts are reviewed on the basis of objectivity, impartiality, constructiveness, freedom of expression, and beliefs, taking into account the requirements of the Committee on Publication Ethics (COPE) and the criteria of the Publishing Ethics Resource Kit of Elsevier.
+The manuscripts are reviewed based on objectivity, impartiality, constructiveness, freedom of expression, and beliefs, taking into account the Ethical guidelines for peer reviewers of the Committee on Publication Ethics / COPE.

 The main criteria for evaluating an article during the review process are: